Joe Powers is married to Karla and has 4 daughters. Originally

-Debbie Angelo, a 1980 Creston graduate, has two children, Kayla and Logan and one granddaughter.
+Debbie Angelo, a 1980 Creston graduate, has two children, Kayla and Logan and one granddaughter and one grandson.
 Debbie joined as Office Mngr. in August of 2000.
-Debbie enjoys personalizing services through designing color service folders and personal video tributes, in addition to looking to all of the details of families details of families wishes.
-Debbie's after-care assistance includes with filing insurance claims and assisting with their monument needs.
+Debbie enjoys personalizing services through designing color service folders and personal video tributes, in addition to looking to all of the details of families wishes.
+Debbie's after-care assistance includes helping families with filing insurance claims and assisting with their monument needs.
 She loves working with people and has a heart for serving and helping families celebrate the life of their loved one.
-Debbie stays active through her involvements with her church, school, music and sporting events.
-Debbie served as President of the the Creston PTO group for many years; was actively involved with Relay for Life committee for 10 years and also served as a board Paul Somers is from Creston, his wife is Cheryl and he
+Debbie stays active through her involvements with her church and her time with family and friends.
+Debbie served as President of the Creston PTO group for many years; was actively involved with the Relay for Life committee for 10 years and also served as a Paul Somers is from Creston, his wife is Cheryl and he